adigunhammedolalekan/go-jwt-middleware/README.md

     // If the signing method is not constant the ValidationKeyGetter callback can be used to implement additional checks
     // Important to avoid security issues described here: https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/
     SigningMethod: jwt.SigningMethodHS256,
+    Store: store,
+    // use PassThrough property to list endpoints that does not require JWT verification
+    PassThrough: []string{"/insecure"},
   })
+  // at the point of login or JWT creation, user `store` to store created
+  // created JWT tokens.
+You can also use `store` to revoke this token
+  // a full example can be found in examples/revocable-example folder
+  // err := store.Put(token) // store a token
+  // err := store.Revoke(token) // revoke a token(when user logged out)
   app := jwtMiddleware.Handler(myHandler)
   http.ListenAndServe("0.0.0.0:3000", app)
 }